AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/context.md

 ### New L2 to L1 msgs
 New L2 to L1 messages contains messages that are delivered to the [l1 outbox](../../concepts/foundation/communication/cross_chain_calls.md) on the execution of each rollup.

+## Public Context
+The Public Context includes all of the information passed from the `Public VM` into the execution environment.
+It is very similar to the [Private Context](#the-private-context), however it has some minor differences (detailed below).

-## Public Context Inputs
+### Public Context Inputs
 In the current version of the system, the public context is almost a clone of the private execution context.
 It contains the same call context data, access to the same historic tree roots, however it does NOT have access to contract deployment data, this is due to traditional contract deployments only currently being possible from private transactions.

-#include_code public-context-inputs /yarn-project/noir-libs/aztec-noir/src/abi.nr rust
+#include_code public-context-inputs /yarn-project/aztec-nr/aztec/src/abi.nr rust

 ### Public Global Variables
 The public global variables are provided by the rollup sequencer and consequently contain some more values than the private global variables.

-#include_code public-global-variables /yarn-project/noir-libs/aztec-noir/src/abi.nr rust
+#include_code public-global-variables /yarn-project/aztec-nr/aztec/src/abi.nr rust